aridjayarecipes/cutesrecipes.web.app/content/post/2486-steps-to-make-ultimate-pure-tomatoes-and-vegie-soup-very-healthy.md

 1. Take 2 inches cabbage slices

-It's very subtle and not a key ingredient, so skip it if you don't like or have it.
+It&#39;s very subtle and not a key ingredient, so skip it if you don&#39;t like or have it.
 Got a can of tomatoes in the cupboard?
 Turn them into a silky smooth soup.
 When I decide to make a pot of soup, I start by surveying my refrigerator: do I have any opened boxes or cans of chicken stock in the.

 <!--inarticleads2-->